8 tips for a successful HR interview

 Compatibility between the salary package you expect and what the company is offering

 Now that you know what HR is looking for during this interview, here are a few tips to help you to sail through the process.

 1. Be honest and open

 “During my recruitment experience, I remember meeting a young applicant for a law internship.
-He arrived 15 minutes late and didn’t apologise!
+He arrived 15 minutes late and didn’t apologize!
 It’s a shame because that immediately made me think less of him.
-The least he could have done would have been to be polite and apologise, even more so as a career in law requires a certain discipline.
-It goes without saying that this did not work in his favour,” said Beatrice, who works in HR at a non-profit organisation.
+The least he could have done would have been to be polite and apologize, even more so as a career in law requires a certain discipline.
+It goes without saying that this did not work in his favor,” said Beatrice, who works in HR at a non-profit organization.

 HR won’t need to try to work out your personality traits if you’re honest.
 If you don’t understand an explanation they’ve given you, be direct and ask them to explain it to you.
 They won’t bite!
 Don’t be embarrassed either.
 Your honesty will establish a spirit of trust between you and them.

 2. Show enthusiasm for the job